Royal Python

 Closest related species / sister species

-The closest relatives of the Royal python are other members of the Python genus including the Burmese python and the Indian python.
+The closest relatives of the Ball python are other members of the Python genus including the Burmese python and the Indian python.

 Animal class